Frequently Asked Questions (FAQ)

 What is your reservation and cancellation policy?

-We do not book online to avoid additional fees, you need to call or email EWG for a reservation or questions.
-We require a 48 hour cancellation policy or there is a 50% cancellation fee.
+We require a 24 hour cancellation policy or there is a 50% cancellation fee.
 We do not have any fees if weather cancels the days activities.
 If bad weather occurs during the course, we will refund you 50% or reschedule your trip.

 Where and when do you teach and work courses?

-EWG operates at Staunton State Park, Jefferson County Open Space Parks, and Clear Creek County Open Space.
-Climbing and Rappelling courses generally operate from March though November.
+EWG operates all year round except major holidays at Staunton State Park, Jefferson County Open Space Parks, and Clear Creek County Open Space.

 How do I get there?